SimonSchirber/UWBWebsite/docs/report.md

 ## Todays Limitations

 The most common localization techniques in use today include GPS, bluetooth, or Wi-fi ranging.
 The localizations techniques have accuracies in the range of 1-5m and so are generally not considered to be precise enough to distinguish interactions in a typical home setting.
-Additionally these techniques each have ranging capabilities which also can have limitations such as not being in a building with cement walls in the case of GPS or needing to be within very close proximity for BLE and Wifi.
-UWB ranging techniques on the other hand offer localization accuracies within +/-20cm per anchor tag pair.
-This localization precision is required for accurate indoor user interation tracking.
+Additionally these techniques each have ranging capabilities which also can have limitations.
+An example of the limitations include not being able to detect users position inside buildings with cement walls in the case of GPS or needing to be within very close proximity for BLE and Wifi and relying on signal gain measurments.
+UWB ranging techniques on the other hand offer localization accuracies within +/-20cm per anchor tag pair and can work indoors.
+This position tracking precision is required for users to be able to control devices indoors and be able to distinguish between multiple objects in a room.

 # Novelty, Rationale, and Impact:

-This project is novel because it present a feasable method for intuitively managing smart devices, and provides a novel approach localization techniques using UWB and IMU data that could stretch beyond the intended use case.
+This project is novel because it presents a feasable method for intuitively managing smart devices, and provides a novel approach to localization techniques using UWB and IMU data.
+This localization and orientation techniques also can be used for many applications beyond he intended use case such as automatic device powering depending on a user positions in a home, tracking a users movements during the day, and locking and unlocking secure devices depending on the user and their position/movements.

 # Challenges:
 - Use as few UWB anchors as possible while still providing accurate location data.